 Usually people who are dying know what is happening.

-Keeping it a secret from them may mean they feel isolated at a time when they most need support.
+Trying to keep it a secret from them may mean they feel alone just when they most need support.
 Ask the person if they would want to know and follow their wishes.
 The health care team can help you with this conversation and also with an approach for complex situations, such as when the person dying has dementia.